With a Gallic shrug, Fed bids adieu to the recession that wasn't

 What made the difference between an in-the-moment recession that many thought was underway last year to growth that has surprised to the upside?

 The forecast miss wasn't even really close: By the third quarter of last year, growth had rebounded to a rapid 3.2% annual rate, and has remained at 2% or above since then, higher than the 1.8% the Fed considers as the economy's underlying potential.
-An Atlanta Fed GDP "nowcast" puts output growth for the current July-September period at 5.0%, showing continued strong momentum.
+An Atlanta Fed GDP "nowcast" puts output growth for the current July-September period at a startling 5.8%, showing continued strong momentum from consumption and a surprising bounce in industrial production and home starts.

 A big part of the story is the staying power of U.S. consumers, who have continued "chugging along" and spending more than expected, as Omair Sharif, president of Inflation Insights, puts it.